Procedure: Student critical incident

 - Requests the Australian Federal Police to do a welfare check.

-- In the event that the Australian Federal Police confirm that the student is missing, the Registrar (Student Life) or nominee notifies:
+- In the event that the Australian Federal Police confirm that the student is missing, the Associate Director, Wellbeing or nominee notifies:

-- And other stakeholders, including government departments and the Embassy or Consulate.
+- Other stakeholders, including government departments and the Embassy or Consulate.

 Death of a Student

-- Where the Australian Federal Police or one of the emergency services identifies a student death, they should contact ANU Security.
-ANU Security notifies the Registrar (Student Life) or nominee.
+- Where the Australian Federal Police or one of the emergency services identifies a student death, they contact ANU Security.
+ANU Security notifies the Associate Director, Wellbeing or nominee.

-- The Registrar (Student Life) or nominee assists the Australian Federal Police to confirm the identity of the student and, once confirmed, assist them and/or the Embassy with the notification of the death to the family, next of kin or Primary Contact.
+- The Associate Director, Wellbeing or nominee assists the Australian Federal Police to confirm the identity of the student and, once confirmed, assist them and/or the Embassy with the notification of the death to the family, next of kin or Primary Contact.

-- When notified of a student death on or off campus, The Registrar (Student Life) notifies:
+- When notified of a student death on or off campus, the Associate Director, Wellbeing notifies:

-- Work Environment Group, Human Resources, within 4 hours of being informed, for mandatory Comcare reporting.
+- Work Environment Group, Human Resources, within four hours of being informed, for mandatory Comcare reporting.

 - Office of the Vice-Chancellor.
 They send a letter of condolence, to be translated if required.